Marmzy/ROSE/README.md

 - `*_SuperEnhancers.table.txt`: Ranking by (control corrected) read density signal of super-enhancer stitched enhancer loci only
 - `*_Enhancers_withSuper.bed`: .bed file to be loaded into the UCSC browser to visualize super-enhancers and typical enhancers
 - `*_Plot_points.png`: Visualisation of the stitched enhancer loci read density signals

+---

+### Docker

+[nottuh/rose](https://hub.docker.com/r/nottuh/rose) is the official Docker image for this version ROSE.
+It contains all necessary tools and packages to run ROSE smoothly.
+After downloading the image from Docker Hub, ROSE can easily be run by mounting the directory containing the input data to the image.
+Below is an example of how to run ROSE with the Docker image, using the example data provided by Young lab:

+`docker run --volume $PWD:$PWD --workdir $PWD nottuh/rose_01 bash ROSE.sh -g hg18 -i ./data/HG18_MM1S_MED1.gff -o output_docker -r ./data/MM1S_MED1.hg18.bwt.sorted.bam -a ./data/annotation/hg18_refseq.ucsc -c ./data/MM1S_WCE.hg18.bwt.sorted.bam -s 12500 -t 2500 -n both -x 200 -p true -m 1 -v true`